 The cost of acquiring and renewing insurance policies net of income derived from ceding reinsurance premiums is recognised as incurred and properly allocated to the periods in which it is probable they give rise to income.
+For presentation of the financial statement purpose, the acquisition costs arose from acquiring and renewing insurance policy are deducted from premium liabilities.

-i) Reinsurance
+(i) Reinsurance